When you're in the Editor, you will see a sidebar on each side of the canvas. Along with the Toolbar, these sidebars make up the Figma UI.

 The Figma UI allows you to access, create and adjust elements of your design.

-In this article, we're going to get you up to speed using the Layers Panel.
+In this article, we're going to get you up to speed using the sidebar on the Left: the Layers Panel.

 There are three heading at the top the Layers Panel.
 You can use these to switch between the following tabs: